Skip to content

 0.5 / 1

-The company also reports its own commitment to respect legal and customary land tenure rights which applies to all suppliers.
-However, the commitment is reported in relation to FPIC.
+The company commits suppliers to respect legal and customary land tenure rights in relation to FPIC.

 • Y